rafhun/grunt-wordpress-starter/readme.md

 npm install
 ```

 which in a first step pulls down all node dependencies defined in `package.json` and afterwards runs the setup script.
 This script will automatically create a `secrets.json` file for you (should it not yet exist) and ask for your ACF Pro Key.
 If you enter it, this will be copied to the `secrets.json` file, however if you do not possess a license for ACF Pro and do not enter a key, the dependency in `composer.json` will be changed to the basic version of the plugin.
-Next the script pulls the latest version of WordPress from their servers, add all Composer and Bower dependencies thus preparing your local install.
+Next all Composer and Bower dependencies are downloaded and stored to their appropriate folders (WordPress Core is also managed through Composer).

 ### MySQL
 After the installation it is recommended to set up your database and add the credentials to the `secrets.json` file, that was created for you in the above step.
 Do not forget to adjust the prefix according to your wishes.